goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### `createnft()`

-Creates a new NFT family
+Creates a new NFT Family

 * `token_name` is the name of the new token family.